 These Overwatch heroes exist to keep their teammates alive and provide other important utilities.
-As a support player, you’re usually the prime target for the enemy, so playing smart is critical.
+As a support player, you’re usually the prime target for the enemy, so playing wisely is critical.

-Like tanks, you’ll often hear healers divided into main and off-healers.
-Off-healers typically don’t output enough healing to keep the team alive, so they’re best paired with a main healer.
+Like tanks, you’ll often hear players divide healers into main and off-healers.
+Off-healers typically don’t output enough healing to reliably keep the team alive, so they’re best paired with a main healer.

 Ever wanted to shoot your teammates?
-With Ana, you can.
+With Ana, you have to.
 Her Biotic Rifle rounds damage enemies and heal teammates.
 But that’s not all she offers her team.